muensmedia/check_hetzner_storagebox/Readme.md

         - under name/id in the second column is your id (without #)
     - Using cURL
         - Execute ` curl -H "Authorization: Bearer YourAPIToken" https://api.hetzner.com/v1/storage_boxes` (substitute `YourAPIToken` accordingly)
-        - You will get all data from all storages you own
+        - You will get all data from all storages you own.
+Search for key `id`.

 ## Setup